uttam1216/PATIENT_N/README.md

 PATIENT+N: Profiling feATure Importance for focal Epileptic seizure oNset detecTion for New Patients

 The code in this repository is an implementation of our published approach: <br>
 Uttam Kumar, Michael Wenzel, and Elena Demidova.
 “PATIENT+N: Profiling feATure Importance for focal Epileptic seizure oNset detecTion in New Patients”.
 In: Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) 2026.
 LNAI.
 Springer, 2026.
-DOI: https://doi.org/10.1007/978-3-032-37664-0_27. <br>
+DOI: https://doi.org/10.1007/978-3-032-37664-0_27.
+In Press. <br>
 If you use the source code, please cite our research. <br>

 <b>Notes: </b> <br>